-At no charge to educators, a day at Honey Valley School is a unique way for their students to experience living history.
+Honey Valley School offers a unique setting for students to experience living history.

 The original Reno Methodist Church was opened August 16, 1891 at a cost of $1,900.
 Samuel Kelsall and James Phenicie were instrumental in its organization.
 The first minister was John Jacobs - a Baptist and blacksmith in Reno.

 The original building was destroyed by fire in 1918 and was immediately rebuilt.
 It holds a rich history of Sunday services, marriages, deaths, ice cream socials and watermelon feeds.
 It officially closed in 1993.
-To save it from being torn down its members sold the building to the Society on June 9, 1993 for $1.00 and paid for the cost of moving it to the Site in the spring of 1994.
+To save it from being torn down its members sold the building to the Society on June 9, 1993 for one dollar and paid for the cost of moving it to the Site in the spring of 1994.
 Prior to moving to the TCHS grounds, the Reno Church was used in the filming of "Where Pigeons Go to Die" in 1989.
 The film was produced by Michael Landon, who also had the starring role.

 The Reno Church may be rented for weddings, funerals and church or community meetings.
 The fellowship hall, located in the basement, has a small kitchen, restrooms, and is wheelchair accessible.
 Visit our Facility Use page for more information.

 In the 1930s the Army built several vehicles, including fire trucks, for many of the Army bases throughout the United States.
 Our truck was built in 1936 by the Army Quartermaster Corp in the Motor Transport Shop at Camp Holabird, Baltimore, Maryland.
 The pumper was delivered to Fort Leavenworth, Kansas in 1936 and remained in service there until at least 1943.
 We believe the truck was then taken over by the Army Corp of Engineers and used for some time until it was sold into the civilian market.